 Amid economic sanctions and a volatile ruble, Russian spending habits have changed markedly in recent years.
 But how have these issues influenced spending among foreign property investors from Russia and the CIS?
 To get to the bottom of this, Tranio.com has conducted its sixth annual survey.
-Our respondents included 268 realtors who work with
+Our respondents included 268 realtors who work with Russian-speaking clients from both Russia and the Commonwealth of Independent States (CIS) in 32 countries across Europe and Asia, as well as in the United States.

 Our survey results enabled us to paint a portrait of the typical overseas property investor from Russia/CIS: